Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 Is known as modular code!
 Writing code like this is considered a very very good programming practise.
 This way, others reading your code can easily read, and understand your code and get the idea of the big picture!

+However...
+Currently there is a bug (thxDE 11) due to which XS Scripts are not properly transfered to other players in the lobby.
+For now, a workaround is to manually give everyone the XS Scripts needed.

 ### 3.7.
 Scope of a Variable

 Every variable has a scope, i.e. an "area" of the code where it can be used.
 For example, you cannot use a variable before it has been initialised, that doesn't make sense!